thilakshan9/computer-vision-rock-paper-scissors/README.md

 # Milestone 3
 Created two functions 1.
 To handle with user input 2.
 To generate a random response as the CPU response.
 I randomised the CPU response from a list of options and made sure that the user input function allowed me to input a string.

+# Milestone 4
+The game decided a winner based on the classic rules of rock-paper-scissors using if-elif-else statements.
+Used a while loop to create a best of three rounds game and keep track of the wins of each player.
+I also wrapped everything related to the game in function.